diffplug/spotless/README.md

 			// each step receives a string as input, and should output
 			// a formatted string as output.
 		}

+		// If you don't specify a format specific line ending, the spotless-global setting will be used. lineEndings = 'UNIX'
 	}

 	// If you'd like to specify that files should always have a certain line ending, you can,